 - Is associated with a decreased risk of breast cancer in women

 - Is an ecologically sound practice

 All that’s really needed to provide lactation support to nursing moms is privacy, a comfortable chair, electricity and a small refrigerator for storage.
-So, if you’re an employer who’s able to skirt the nursing mom’s law, why should you consider otherwise?
+So, if you’re an employer who’s able to skirt the breastfeeding laws, why should you consider otherwise?

 Benefits of lactation support that can boost your bottom line

 Beyond requirements of the breastfeeding law, providing lactation support to your employees is the right thing to do, the moral high ground, and beneficial to your business.
 Here’s how you can benefit.